HolmesLab/holmeslab/docs/Admin/reimbursement.md

 - You need the card on the receipt/credit card statement to be the same card as one that exists in your account
 - This card / bank account will be where the money is reimbursed to

-{: .new-title }
-> If doing for Avram or other person, click here for ["How to submit expense reports for another person"](https://holmeslab.github.io/holmeslab/docs/Admin/submit-for-another/)
+NOTE: If doing for Avram or other person, click here for ["How to submit expense reports for another person"](https://holmeslab.github.io/holmeslab/docs/Admin/submit-for-another/)

 # 1. Create Report